Reinforced Learning

 Challenges in Reinforced Learning

-Reinforced learning is a very difficult task that requires to solve plenty of problems:
+Reinforced learning is a very difficult task that requires the resolution of multiple problems:

 1. The first problem is that the agent receives only the reward as a learning signal.
 The agent must find the best policy based on trial-and-error interactions with the environment that is based only on this feedback.

-2. The second is the presence of strong temporal correlations that appears when the agent bases the observations on its own actions.
+2. The second is the presence of strong temporal correlations, which appear when the agent bases the observations on its own actions.

-3. Third, the agent needs many actions to realize if its strategy was good or not.
-For example, in the case of indoor robotics navigation, a robot can overcome long distances to its aim and appears in a dead end.
+3. Third, the agent needs many actions to realize whether its strategy was good or not.
+For example, in the case of indoor robotics navigation, a robot can overcome long distances to reach its goal and then reach a dead end.

-To solve these problems many algorithms were developed.
-All reinforced algorithms can be divided into two main types: approaches based on value function and those who based on policy search.
+Many algorithms were developed to solve these specific problems.
+All reinforced algorithms can be divided into two main types: approaches based on value function and those based on policy search.
 Among them are Monte Carlo methods, Q-learning, Deep reinforcement learning, and many other algorithms.

 Applications of Reinforced Learning

 Software that uses reinforced learning is the next level in building autonomous systems.
-Some of the algorithms based on reinforced learning have been already applied in robotics, video games, navigation.
-At the end of this article we gave examples of applications of reinforced learning.
+Some of the algorithms based on reinforced learning have been already applied in robotics, video games, and navigation.
+At the end of this article, we have given examples of applied reinforced learning.

 Robotics.
 The idea of using reinforced learning in robotics is ambitious and complex.
-Robot reads raw video images from its camera.
+A robot reads raw video images from its camera.
 Then it uses a deep neural network for processing.
 The outputs in this case are the motor torques.
-Thus, robots learn the policy from video images and maps these images to actions.
+Thus, the robot learns the policy from video images and maps these images to actions.

 Games.
 Reinforced algorithms are used to solve games.
 The biggest success was achieved in Go.
-Algorithms AlphaGo and AlphaGo Zero that are based on value network and Monte Carlo tree search already achieved human performance.
+Algorithms AlphaGo and AlphaGo Zero, which are based on value network and Monte Carlo tree search, and have already achieved human performance.